2022 Third Quarter Market Update

 About AJ Loughry, CFA

 AJ Loughry joined Simon Quick in the summer of 2018.
-As an associate on the Investment Research team, he is responsible for the monitoring of previous investments, as well as quantitative, qualitative, and operational due diligence on a variety of new investment opportunities.
+As an associate on the Investments Team, he is responsible for the monitoring of previous investments, as well as quantitative, qualitative, and operational due diligence on a variety of new investment opportunities.
 AJ frequently participates in meetings and calls with prospective and existing managers.
 Before working at Simon Quick, AJ was a student at St. Bonaventure University.
 He received a bachelor’s degree in Finance and Accounting, graduating Summa Cum Laude.
 During his time at St. Bonaventure, AJ was a manager of SIMM, a student-run investment fund with a portfolio of over $300,000.
 To learn more about AJ, connect with him on LinkedIn.

 The information, analysis, and opinions expressed herein are for general and educational purposes only.
 Nothing contained herein is intended to constitute legal, tax, accounting, securities, or investment advice nor an opinion regarding the appropriateness of any investment, nor a solicitation of any type.